 This goes for whether you're moving from using public to private WiFi, or you're swapping between devices.
-Luckily, as all the VPNs we've listed above can feature multiple concurrent connections to it, you can protect up to 5, 6, 10 and even an unlimited amount of devices at once.
+Luckily, as all the VPNs we've listed above can feature multiple concurrent connections to, you can protect up to 5, 6, 10, and even an unlimited amount of devices at once.

-It can mess with your location data, so if you're travelling and using a program like Google maps, you're going to want to disable your VPN.
+It can mess with your location data, so if you're travelling and using a programme like Google maps, you're going to want to disable your VPN.

 Is getting a VPN worth it?